 ‘The Science of Centerpath’ examines the scientific applications of the Center Ordering Principle (purchase the Centerpath Papers for more details of the Center Ordering Principle).

 Please join Jin’s Centerpath Science Community to stay current with the latest in scientific and metaphysical findings related to centers and Centerpath!

 Check out some of the cool applications below.

 The Center of the Internet

-The Internet is often thought of as a forum that enables egalitarian communication among people from diverse backgrounds and political persuasions, but a University of Georgia study reveals that online discussion groups display the same hierarchical structure as other large
+The Internet is often thought of as a forum that enables egalitarian communication among people from diverse backgrounds and political persuasions, but a University of Georgia study reveals that online discussion groups display the same hierarchical structure as other large social groups.

 “About 2 percent of those who start discussion threads attract about 50 percent of the replies,” said study author Itai Himelboim, assistant professor in the UGA Grady College of Journalism and Mass Communication.
 “So although we have this wide range and diversity of sources, only a few of them are actually attracting attention.”